naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.8.NAT.md

 ## Troubleshooting NAT

-When you have IP connectivity problems in a NAT environment, d
+When you have IP connectivity problems in a NAT environment, determining the cause of a problem is often difficult.
+The first step is to rule out NAT as the cause.
+These steps will verify that NAT is operating as expected:

+1. Based on the configuration, clearly define what NAT is supposed to achieve.
+This might reveal a problem with the configuration.

+2. Verify that correct translations exist in the translation table by using the ```show ip nat translations```

+3. Use the clear and debug commands to verify that NAT is operating as expected.

+4. Review in detail what is happening to the packet and verify that routers have the correct routing information to forward the packet